greggjuri/balance-ball/README.md

    cd balance-ball
    ```

-2. Open `index.html` in a web browser, or use a local server:
+2. **Important:** This game uses ES6 modules, so you need to run a local server:
    ```bash
    # Using Python
    python -m http.server 8000